Multimessenger constraints for ultra-dense matter: Introduction

-While steady progress towards pinpointing the NS-matter EoS is expected to continue with forthcoming improvements in theoretical calculations and NS observations, it is important to also ask whether we have exhausted current observational information in this task.
-Indeed, the electromagnetic counterpart of the binary-NS merger event GW170817 offers indirect information about the EoS that until now has not been fully explored.
+While steady progress towards deducing the true EoS realized in Nature is expected to continue with forthcoming improvements in theoretical calculations and NS observations, it is important to also ask whether we have exhausted current observational information in this task.
+Indeed, the observation of an electromagnetic signal from the binary-NS merger event GW170817 offers indirect information about the EoS that until now has not been fully explored.
 It is widely accepted that the GW170817 binary-merger remnant underwent gravitational collapse to a black hole (BH)~\cite{Margalit:2017dij,Rezzolla:2017aly,Ruiz:2017due,Shibata:2017xdx,Shibata:2019ctb}, which we shall refer to as the BH formation hypothesis in the following.
-Furthermore, there are indications that the collapse likely took place in a time frame of order $1\,\mathrm{s}$ by first forming a differentially rotating hypermassive NS (HMNS) that later collapsed into a BH \cite{GBM:2017lvd}.
-However, given that neither the maximum mass supported by the ultra-dense matter EoS nor the angular momentum at which the collapse took place are known \emph{a priori}~\cite{Shibata:2019ctb}, the remnant may also have been a supramassive NS that quickly lost its differential-rotation support and then spun down further due to, e.g., dipole radiation and collapsed to a BH.
+Furthermore, there are indications that the collapse likely took place in a time frame of order $1\,\mathrm{s}$ by first forming a differentially~\footnote{A differentially rotating stellar configuration has an angular velocity that is a function of the distance from the axis of rotation.} (instead of uniformly) rotating hypermassive NS (HMNS) that later collapsed into a BH \cite{GBM:2017lvd}.
+However, given that neither the maximum mass of stable NSs nor the angular momentum at which the collapse took place are known \emph{a priori}~\cite{Shibata:2019ctb}, the remnant may also have been a supramassive NS that quickly lost its differential-rotation support and then spun down further due to, e.g., dipole radiation and collapsed to a BH.